 Basic | Standard | Live chat, phone, email | Standard | 24/7 live | 24/7 live |

-3. Pipedrive – Best for simple setup process
+3. Pipedrive – Best for Simple Setup Process

-Pricing From: $14 per user, per month
+- Starting price: $14 per user, per month

 Pipedrive is certainly the ‘Premium’ offering on this list, providing a primarily sales-focused CRM that teams can use to hunt down and close leads with ease.
 And with a simple and clean design, alongside plenty of features, you could do a lot worse, even for the high cost.